SkillsFundingAgency/das-technical-guidance/collections/_development/framework-upgrade-roadmap.md

 ### Upgrade process

-* Speak to Dev Ops - this first step in the process should always be to engage the Dev Ops team.
-If you're the first person to implement the new version then additional work may be required for the Dev Ops team which will need to be planned.
+* Engage with DevOps to discuss the upgrade.
+The first time that a new version is used there may be additional work  required by the DevOps team to upgrade build servers for example that will need to be planned into their workload.
 * Agree the extra work to upgrade with your Delivery Team.
 If they are not supportive ask them to speak to the Developer Clan Lead to discuss their objections.
 It may then be raised with the Quality Guild to gain wider opinions if necessary.
 * Upgrade the solution
 * Liase with Dev Ops to undertake any work required on the build/release pipelines